stephenfowler/TimeMaximizer/README.md

 4. A way to tell it which articles you have read
 5. An integration with pocket or possible evernote so that when you save an article for later it will add it to the db
 6. A rough way to determine how long it will take to read an article
-7. Restructure the code or perhaps just switch over to my "Take 2" version located at https://github.com/stephenfowler/time-maximizer
+7. Add tests and restructure the code or perhaps just switch over to my "Take 2" version located at https://github.com/stephenfowler/time-maximizer

 If you have suggestions or a really cool idea please feel free to post on it in github.